s0lst1c3/grey_harvest/README.rst

 	# use the -a flag to filter by country
 	grey_harvest -a "United States" "Hong Kong" Ukraine -n 10

+We can use the -p flag to filter for ports running on specific ports:

+	# use the -p flag to only use proxies that run on port 80
+	grey_harvest -n 10 -p 80

 We can deny proxies located within specific countries by using the -d flag.
 Proxies located within China are blocked by default as they are often located behind the Great Firewall, and as such